RenderKit/embree/README.md

 #### DESCRIPTION {#description}

-The `rtcInvokeOccludedFilterFromGeometry` function can be called inside an `RTCOccludedFunctionN` callback function to invoke the occlusion filter registered to the geometry and stored inside the context.
+The `rtcInvokeOccludedFilterFromGeometry` function can be called inside an `RTCOccludedFunctionN` user geometry callback function to invoke the occlusion filter registered to the geometry.
 For this an `RTCFilterFunctionNArguments` structure must be created (see `rtcSetGeometryIntersectFilterFunction`) which basically consists of a valid mask, a hit packet to filter, the corresponding ray packet, and the packet size.
 After the invocation of `rtcInvokeOccludedFilterFromGeometry` only rays that are still valid (valid mask set to -1) should signal an occlusion.

 #### EXIT STATUS {#exit-status}